We thank all of our supporters for your support letters, best wishes, and for speaking up to show you care.

 AFHA began seeking National Heritage Area (NHA) designation with the approval of our Feasibility Study by the National Park Service in 2006.
 For the study, more than 150 different private, government and non-profit agencies as well as individuals wrote in support (see list of letters HERE) of this designation.

-showing success for designation of the Appalachian Forest National Heritage
+Your support was successful in promoting designation of the Appalachian Forest National Heritage

 Area.
 This designation will bring national recognition of the